 What is Copyright Infringement?

-As mentioned above, copyright gives the creator the exclusive right to the use and distribution of his work subject to limitations stated in the prevailing copyright law.
+As mentioned above, a copyright gives the creator the exclusive right to the use and distribution of his work subject to limitations stated in the prevailing copyright law.
 The violation of such rights is called copyright infringement.

 Copyright infringement can be a violation of the creator’s exclusive rights for the following: